AceZz/bedtime-writer/doc/configuration.md

 * To set-up the reset-password sender domain, email content and url.
 Go to Authentification > Templates in the Firebase console.
 * For customizing the noreply sender email: follow the instructions given by Firebase and add the changes to Google Domains DNS.
 * For setting-up the custom url for password reset while using Firebase hosting: Go to Hosting > Add custom domain and add there your custom subdomain you want displayed.
-Make sure to add the path /__/auth/action to the url.
+Make sure to add the path /__/auth/action in Authentification for password reset when you give this link.